 Jason Drake is an American realist painter whose work is focused on the landscape, the figure, and the objects that stir our memories.
 His style elevates uniqueness over the banal, the deep spark over the quick flash.
 He believes that his art should lift you up, elevate your perspective and help you hold onto things that have meaning.

 Paintings in oil have comprised most of Jason’s body of work but a recent focus on egg tempera has produced his most exciting pieces yet.
 Studying Andrew Wyeth’s accomplished handling of the medium drew him to it and its unique ability to render light through layers of color.
-Egg tempera has now become a mainstay in Drake’s repertoire.

 Gallery owner Tim Miller wrote, “The depth and emotion of his paintings captures the attention of every client who enters the gallery and he’s quickly become a sought after name amongst our patrons.
 Jason’s work is as stimulating as it is mature, as beautiful as it is timeless.”